Move back one step Move forward one step Show themes of website

 Although this website is primarily intended as an introduction to the history of English for students, it is nonetheless useful to give some indication of what the current research trends in this field are like.
 Some students may be interested in looking more closely at a particular aspect of the history of English and so tips about who is who in certain sub-areas could be useful.
 The information below is intended as a guide and not an exhaustive description of present-day research.
 Still, the outline of key areas should convey some idea of what is of interest to scholars in the field today.

-The first decade of the 2000s has also seen many overviews of the history of English, in handbook form, i.e. as collections of dedicated chapters in edited volumes, see Hogg and Denison (eds, 2006), van Kemenade and Los (eds, 2006), Momma and Matto (eds, 2007), Mugglestone (ed., 2006).
-There have also been monograph treatments of the subject, often geared towards a largely student audience, e.g. Barber, Beal and Shaw (2009), Brinton and Arnovick (2005), Culpeper (2005) and van Gelderen (2006).
-Collections with contributions on various aspects of language change, usually with English data, have appeared with a certain regularity, see Hickey (ed) (2002, 2003).
+There have also been monograph treatments of aspects of the history of English, often geared towards a largely student audience, e.g. Barber, Beal and Shaw (2009; third editon, 2026), Brinton and Arnovick (2017), Culpeper (2005) and van Gelderen (2006).
+Collections with contributions on various aspects of language change, usually with English data, have appeared with a certain regularity, see Hickey (ed.
+2002, 2003).
 Jones and Singh (2005) is a monograph on the subject.
 The Germanic and/or Indo-European background to English is treated in Clackson (2007), Fortson (2004), Harbert (2006) and Ringe (2006).
+For other specific studies, please refer to the items in the sections below.

 Early scholarship on the history of English